ceo-of-albeni/Valentine-s-Day/README.md

 ### We used MySQL (local one).
 So if you wanna access to a database, change the credentials
 <img width="482" alt="Screenshot 2023-04-03 at 10 54 15 AM" src="https://user-images.githubusercontent.com/100344808/229415072-efdb5319-ca1a-4441-8646-12631620bdc0.png">

-### We attached a database file, so you can download it and use it as it intended to.
-See the file above ^
+### We attached a database file, so you can download it and use it as it intended to -> [the file](https://github.com/ceo-of-albeni/Valentine-s-Day/blob/main/testing.sql)

 ### The database structure is pretty simple
 <img width="1088" alt="Screenshot 2023-04-03 at 10 59 37 AM" src="https://user-images.githubusercontent.com/100344808/229415498-d2db2f36-a89c-4527-9821-930bba97fb70.png">